-The scholarship is to provide financial assistance to undergraduate students to undertake a period of study/ research in Arthur Anderson offices in Singapore.
+The scholarship provides financial assistance to undergraduate students to undertake a period of study/ research in the Arthur Anderson offices in Singapore.
 Applicants must be full-time students undertaking study in law, commerce, or economics.
 Applicants must normally be intending to undertake the final year of study and to complete the travel prior to completion of the final year.
-Applications are also open to students undertaking an official exchange program with relevant universities in Asia who are able to undertake research/study in the Singapore office of Arthur Anderson.
+Applications are also open to students undertaking an official exchange program with a university in Asia.
 Applications normally close 31 July in the year prior to the final year of study.